 We saw an opportunity to bring other friends and family members together in an endeavor to help further the hobby in a positive way.
 So Fear Not Tarantulas came to be not only for the love of the eight-legged creatures, but also for the two-legged ones who enjoy coming together to share their passion and help take care of them.

 Learning proper husbandry and breeding techniques is very important and one of the things I have enjoyed most is learning from and developing life-long relationships with some incredible people in the arachnid field.

-We are committed to furthering the hobby of tarantula keeping by attracting the public to these remarkable creatures.
+We are committed to furthering the hobby of tarantula keeping (what we call spidering) by attracting the public to these remarkable creatures.
 Enthusiasm is contagious, and we believe that increasing awareness about the many appealing qualities tarantulas possess can not only encourage more people to join the hobby, but also help ensure the survival of some species that are losing their natural habitats.

 We maintain a very large number of adult species for breeding and very much enjoy being part of the every part of the life cycle.
 Many of our spiderlings come from our own breeding.
 We also procure spiderlings from other breeders within the US as well as from abroad.